- Working Groups

-In the spring and summer of 2007, over 75 people from 26 organizations attended meetings and helped develop the concept, work plan, and agenda of the Cleveland-Cuyahoga County Food Policy Coalition.
+In 2007, over 75 people from 26 organizations attended meetings and helped develop the concept, work plan, and agenda of the Cleveland-Cuyahoga County Food Policy Coalition.
 Those individuals represented a wide variety of interests and stakeholders, including hunger advocacy, environmental protection, public health, urban and rural farmers, economic development, community organizing, sustainability, academia, local governments, and more.
 This cross-section of our local food system brought the knowledge and experience necessary to develop a comprehensive approach to improving that food system.

 As the Steps program was completed toward the end of 2009, the George Gund Foundation and the Cleveland Foundation awarded the Coalition grant funding to expand its capacity through staff, interns, and other resources.
 Taggart and Russell co-convened the organization until Russell's move to Washington, DC in late 2009 to join the USDA's Farm to School program.
-In early 2010 David Pearl of Case joined Taggart to resume the co-conveners structure through September 2010.
-The foundation funding provided for two part-time paid internships in 2010, which went to Simone Jelks of Case and Todd Alexander of OSUE.
-The George Gund Foundation and Sisters of Charity Foundation are providing operating and special projects support to the Coalition for the 2010-2012 programming year, during which the coalition will be staffed by Erika Meschkat and Morgan Taggart, both at OSUE.
+In early 2010 David Pearl of CWRU joined Taggart to resume the co-conveners structure through September 2010.
+The foundation funding provided for two part-time paid internships in 2010, which went to Simone Jelks of CWRU and Todd Alexander of OSUE.
+The Sisters of Charity Foundation of Cleveland also provided operating and special project support to the Coalition from 2010-2013 for Erika Meschkat at OSUE.
 OSUE and Case continue to convene the Coalition together.

-The Advisory Board provides leadership and strategic guidance for the Coalition.
-Comprised of policy- and decision-makers and non-profit leaders, the Advisory Board meets quarterly to receive updates from working group leaders, commission food policy related activities, and develop policy recommendations.
-Advisory Board members present and promote policy recommendations to City and County government.
+The Advisory Board provided leadership and strategic guidance for the Coalition.
+Comprised of policy- and decision-makers and non-profit leaders, the Advisory Board met quarterly to receive updates from working group leaders, commission food policy related activities, and develop policy recommendations.
+Advisory Board members presented and promoted policy recommendations to City and County government.